suvanl/mybranches/README.md

 ## Why does this exist?

-I'd often find myself repeating these steps:
+While working on projects with multiple collaborators, I'd often find myself repeating these steps when trying to find one of my branches:

 - have a number of local branches
 - run `git mybranches` (alias for `git branch --list "<username>*"`)